-is a conclusion admitted by physiologists.
-Sir J. Pagot, however, informs more that when muscless are suddenly contrasted with the greatest force, without any preparation, they are liable to be ruptured, as when a man sing unexpected by j but that this rarely occurs when an action, however violent, is deliberately performed.
-With respect to the upright position of the tail, it seems to depend (but whether this is really the case I know not) on the elevator muscles being more powerful than the depressors, so that when all the muscles of the hinder part of the body are in a state of tension. the tail is raised.
+With respect to the upright position of the tail, it seems to depend (but whether this is really the case I know not) on the elevator muscles being more powerful than the depressors, so that when all the muscles of the hinder part of the body are in a state of tension, the tail is raised.
 A dog in cheerful spirits, and trotting before his master with high, elastic steps, generally carries his tail aloft, though it is not held nearly so stiffly as when he is angered.
 A horse when first turned out into an open field, may be seen to trot with long elastic strides, the head and tail being held high aloft.
-Even cows when they frisk about from pleasure, throw up their tails in a ridiculous fashion.
+Even cows, when they frisk about from pleasure, throw up their tails in a ridiculous fashion.
 So it is with various animals in the Zoological Gardens.
-The position of the tail, however, in certain cases, is determined by special circumstances; thus as soon as a horse breaks into a gallop, at full speed, he always lowers his tail, so that as little resistance as possible may be offered to the air.
-When a dog is on the point of springing on his antagonist, he uttors a savage growl; the ears are pressed closely backwards, and the upper lip (fig. 14) is retracted out of the way of his teeth, especially of his canines.
+The position of the tail, however, in certain cases, is determined by special circumstances; thus as soon as a horse breaks into a gallop, at full speed, he always lowers his tail, so that as little resistance as possible may be offered to the air.2 canines.
 These movements may be observed with dogs and puppies in their play.
-But if a dog gets really warge in his play, his expression immediately changes.
-This, however, is simply due to the lips and ears being dwawn back with much greater energy.
-If a dog only snarls at another, the lip is generally retracted on one side alone, namely towards his enemy.
-The movements of a dog whilst exhibiting affection towards his master were described (figs. 6 and 8) in our second chapter.
-These consist in the head and
+But if a dog gets really savage in his play, his expression immediately changes.
+This, however, is simply due to the lips and ears being drawn back with much greater energy.
+If a dog only